Gazan Christians: Classical period and late antiquity

 In the late 4th century, a conflict began between pagans and Christians in the region, which sparked the occasional intervention of Roman imperial troops.
 In the early 5th century, Saint Porphyrius, ordained as bishop of Gaza City, obtained the edict of the emperor Arcadius authorizing the destruction of all the pagan temples in the city.

 Gazan paganism continued to remain strong, and widespread conversion to Christianity did not occur until the fifth century.
 When Porphyrius was ordained as bishop, the Christian population stood at less than 300 compared to the total Gazan population of 20,000 to 25,000.
 Adoption of Christianity during this period was driven through the efforts of Porphyrius and other holy men, and by the incorporation of indigenous ritual into church rites.
 In 407, Porphyrius consecrated a large central church, the Eudoxiana (named after Arcadius' deceased wife, the empress Eudoxia), in Gaza City.

-The most influential of the Gazan Christian intelligentsia was Procopius of Gaza, who invented the catena, a form of biblical commentary.
+Influential Byzantine historian and lawyer Sozomen originated from what is now Beit Lahia, North Gaza.
+The most distinguished of the Gazan Christian intelligentsia was Procopius of Gaza, who invented the catena, a form of biblical commentary.
 He is also known for his ekphrasis of Gaza City's mechanically complex clock.
 By the end of the sixth century, Christianity had been widely adopted in the Gaza region.

-Medieval and early modern periods
+Rashidun conquest to the early modern period

 The Rashidun Caliphate conquered Gaza City in the summer of 637, during the broader Muslim conquest of the Levant from the Eastern Roman (Byzantine) Empire.
 The villages surrounding Gaza City were permanently abandoned, and a "new era of demographic distribution began".
 Most of the region's population gradually converted from Christianity to Islam over the following centuries, but a Christian minority persisted in Gaza City up to the present day.
+Although alcohol was banned in Islam, the Jewish and Christian communities were allowed to maintain viticulture; grapes, a major cash crop of the city, were exported, primarily to Egypt.

 Sulayman al-Ghazzi was a Gazan Christian poet and bishop during the Fatimid period (909–1171).
 His work provides insights into the life of Melkite Christians in Palestine during the persecutions of Caliph al-Hakim and his diwan is the earliest known collection of Arabic poetry dealing specifically with Christian religious themes.

 Gazan Christians enjoyed a brief flourishing under Crusader rule in the 12th century.
 Following the conquest of Mamluk Palestine by the Ottoman Empire in 1517, the Christian population of Shoubak (in present-day Jordan) migrated to Gaza, making it the largest Christian center in the region.